 College of Liberal Arts

 This College continues to grow at an amazing pace.
-Currently, our college contains 15 departments, offers 11 bachelor's degree programs, four master's programs - and over 30 minors and concentrations!
+Currently, our college offers 12 bachelor's degree programs, five master's programs - and over 30 minors and concentrations!
 With growing enrollment in our College, the need for scholarship funds is critical, and your support of our CLA Alumni and Friends Endowed Scholarship Fund means many deserving Liberal Arts students - today and in the future - will be able to complete their RIT education.
 By choosing to support our College of Liberal Arts General Fund, you help the college enhance the quality of our students' education and activities by supporting guest speaker series, lectures and concerts as well as degree-related research and independent study and support for travel to professional conferences.
 An essential element of our educational philosophy is to provide in-depth research opportunities for our students.
 Your gift to our CLA Student Research Fun helps us provide professional opportunities for our students to develop and present their research projects to faculty, alumni, and peers at either our annual Conference for Undergraduate Research in Communication or our Liberal Arts Student Research Conference.

 College of Science